deagleSC/blueolive-be/PRODUCT_SPEC.md

-# BlueOlive API - Product Specification
+# Chessvine API - Product Specification

 ## 📋 Overview

-BlueOlive API is a chess game analysis platform that uses AI to provide personalized insights and recommendations for chess players.
+Chessvine API is a chess game analysis platform that uses AI to provide personalized insights and recommendations for chess players.
 Players can upload their games in PGN format and receive detailed analysis including key moments, strategic themes, and improvement recommendations tailored to their playing style.

 ## 🎯 Product Vision